Students can complete the MLIS degree by taking face-to-face classes or distance classes.

 Students in the Library Specialization may complete all degree requirements without taking any classes on the LSU campus.

 Students are expected to have necessary hardware, software and basic computer competencies.
-These are described at: SLIS Technology Requirements.
+These are described in SLIS Technology Requirements.